Harriet Forten Purvis: Marriage and children

 They employed servants, including an English governess, which made it possible for Harriet to actively work on the causes important to her.
 Harriet's elegant English-style house and grounds, called Saint's Rest by abolitionist Sallie Holley, had a calming and restful effect on its visitors.
 It was where: "the wicked cease from troubling and the weary are at rest."
 She was often hostess to visiting fellow activists and abolitionists, including William Lloyd Garrison, George Benson, and George Thompson.
 They had deep and long-term friendships with notable black and white reformers, under the belief that we are all "but one race".
 Others in the city rallied against blacks and people who aided refugee slaves, which erupted in race riots and violence in the 1830s.
 In 1834, 44 churches and buildings owned by blacks were set on fire.

 Harriet's sister Sarah, who married Robert's brother Joseph Purvis, wrote articles and poems for the Liberator under pseudonyms.
 Frank Johnson, a black band leader, wrote music for her poem The Grave of the Slave, which was often played at anti-slavery events.
 They lived near Robert and Harriet's family in Byberry.
 Harriet's brother Robert was left a widower about 1840 and his daughter, Charlotte, lived with the Purvis's and received her education from a private tutor.
 Due to segregation in Philadelphia, Robert did not think that she would get a good education in the city.
 Charlotte "drew personal comfort and intellectual delight" from her aunt.
 Charlotte then lived in Salem, Massachusetts with another prominent black family in 1853.

 Harriet's eight children were one to eighteen years of age in 1850.
 Charles Burleigh Purvis was a physician, medical school educator, and the first African American to run a civilian hospital.
 He attended Oberlin College and Wooster Medical College (Western Reserve).
 During the Civil War, he served as both a physician and nurse for the Union Army.

+Relationship with Lucretia Mott

+Harriet was twenty when she was introduced to the Mott family and maintained a friendly relationship with Lucretia Mott until her passing.
+Harriet and Robert's abolitionist work in Philadelphia allowed them to build a close relationship with Lucretia and James Mott.
+Harriet and Lucretia were among the founding members of the Philadelphia Female Anti-Slavery Society.
+The society strengthened the relationship between Harriet and Lucretia, and they were among the first women to join the Pennsylvania Anti-Slavery Society when it started accepting women in 1839.

+In 1850, the two women visited New York Central College.
+Three of Harriet's sons attended the college, and Lucretia had been asked to deliver the college's first commencement address on July 4, 1850.

+One of Lucretia Mott's favorite possessions was an embroidered work bag that Harriet had made for an Anti-Slavery Fair during the 1850s.